CenturyLinkCloud/PublicKB/ElasticBox/start-stop-and-upgrade-boxes.md

 ![installconfigureandotherevents1.png](../images/ElasticBox/installconfigureandotherevents1.png)

 See how each event has a pre-event type.
-The install has `pre_install`, configure has `pre_configure`, and so on.
+The install has pre_install, configure has pre_configure, and so on.
 Pre-events fulfill certain conditions before performing the next step.
 For example, you may want use the pre-event to install dependencies or download files or create folders and directories.
 Pre-events always run before child box events.

 ### Event Error Codes